 How Insurance Companies Use Apologies

-First thing to remember is regardless of how the insurance company treats you, they are not in the business of paying out claims.
-The insurance company is looking for any evidence to remove fault from its policy holder.
+The first thing to remember is regardless of how the insurance company treats you, they are not in the business of paying out claims.
+The insurance company is looking for any evidence to remove fault from its policyholder.
 An apology by the other driver is like striking a goldmine for an insurance company.
 They are quick to use this as an admission of your guilt.
-Then deny any claim you may have against their policy holder.
+Then deny any claim you may have against their policyholder.
 This is why you never apologize after a car crash.

 If the other party apologizes, make sure to note this and tell your insurance company.
 You should also tell your legal team as it can be a factor in proving liability.